The Ocean Cleanup North Pacific Foundation

 In our technology development we work together with experts across the fields and we test often with fast iteration cycles.
 E.g. before launching our first cleanup system in the Great Pacific Garbage Patch in October 2018, we had designed and tested 273 scale models and 7 prototypes.

-To clean the rivers we focusing on building long lasting consortia, with local and global partners.
+To clean the rivers we are focusing on building long lasting consortia, with local and global partners.
 The consortia will be responsible for deploying and operating the Interceptor, and ensuring the (plastic) debris is processed in the best possible way.

 What are the organization's capabilities for doing this?